jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration1Requirements.md

 You should create a bus factory class that is capable of creating large, regular, or small capacity busses and implement it in the simulation.
 You can do this by creating a concrete factory class or an abstract factory.

-Note the values of small, regular, and large should be, 30, 60, 90.
+Note the values of small, regular, and large should be 30, 60, 90.
 Moreover, this document will be updated with more information specific requirements for the factory as we discuss it further in class.

 ##### Priority Level 3: Add Functionality to Pause / Resume